3rd PLACE

 3DI Virtual Reality Institute

-Finalist of the EDI Community Engagement Initiative of the Year Award
+3rd PLACE EDI Community Engagement Initiative of the Year Award

 University College London - United Kingdom